melroy89/message_highlight/README.md

 ];
 ```

 And see the available config options in [config.inc.php-dist](./config.inc.php-dist) file.
+However, you should also be able to set these configs via the Roundcube -> `Settings` -> `Message Highlights`.

 ## Contact